Davidbukz4/JAVASCRIPT-PROJECTS/README.md

-# This repository contains projects made with javascript
+# This repository contains projects made with javascript.